-On February 26, 2007, a ribbon-cutting ceremony introduced the first permanent Forensic Video Analysis training lab in the United States.
+On February 26, 2007, a ribbon-cutting ceremony introduced the first Forensic Video Analysis training lab in the United States.

 The LEVA Digital Multimedia Evidence Processing Lab at the University of Indianapolis became the nation’s premier site for training law enforcement officers from around the world in high-level forensic video analysis.
 It was poised to serve as a command center for this type of work when needed during national emergencies or incidents requiring massive amount of video evidence to be processed efficiently and accurately.